lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 1. Install and setup the Bucklescript/ReasonML compiler
 2. Write a ReasonML function in `.re` files alongside your js files, and let the compiler generate the `.js` files
-3. Import the generated JS function in your code
+3. Import the generated JS function into your code

-ML languages like ReasonML are great for writing intricate logic, so I think that writing functions in it and importing to your React project can already bring benefits.
+ML languages like ReasonML are great for writing intricate logic, so I think that writing functions in them and importing to your React project can already bring benefits.
 But let's take it a step further and write a whole stateless component in ReasonML.

 The final code for the project with a ReasonML function integration [can be found here](https://github.com/lucasmreis/learning-reasonml/tree/integrating_function/part-2).

 ## Integrating A Stateless Component

 Now let's create a React component using ReasonML.
-As always, let's start simple - and I think a stateless component is a good opportunity for that.
+As always, let's start simple - I think a stateless component is a good opportunity for that.
 First of all, we need to refactor our Card component - let's use the Container / View pattern [described in this blog post](http://lucasmreis.github.io/blog/simple-react-patterns/).
 Remember the card component:

 ```js
 class Card extends React.Component {